lanl-ansi/GasModels.jl/docs/src/math-model.md

     p^2(L)-p^2(0) = \frac{-\lambda L a^2 f |f|}{ 2 D A^2}.
 ```

-Given potential numerical issues associated with these equations, it is very useful to non-dimensionalize the units.
+To create a better numerically conditioned problem, it is very useful to non-dimensionalize the units.
 Here we use a typical pressure $p_0$ and a typical mass flow $f_0$ and normalize the equations.
 This yields

 ```math
     \tilde{p}^2(L)-\tilde{p}^2(0) = -\tilde{f} |\tilde{f}| \left(\frac{\lambda L }{2 D}\right) \left(\frac{f_0^2a^2}{A^2p_0^2}\right),